jefferywmoore/CISSP-Study-Resources/CISSP-Domain-7-2024+Objectives.md

     - **Application-Level**: functions at the application layer (OSI:Layer 7), acts as an intermediary or proxy, inspecting traffic between the user and the service; can perform deep packet inspection, meaning it can analyze the contents of data packets to identify malicious content or enforce rules for specific applications (e.g., web, email); example: a web application firewall (WAF) inspects traffic going to a web server and can block malicious traffic such as SQL injection attacks and cross-site scripting (XSS) attacks
     - **Circuit-Level Gateway Firewall**: works at the session layer (OSI:Layer 5), and monitors TCP handshakes (i.e., the connection establishment process) to ensure the validity of the session; once the session is validated, it allows the traffic to pass without further inspection of the content; circuit-level gateway firewalls have lower processing overhead, but lacks deep packet inspection
     - **Stateful Inspection Firewall**: operates at the network and transport layers (Layers 3 and 4) but maintains a record of active connections (i.e., it tracks the state of traffic streams across the network); checks whether a packet belongs to an active, legitimate connection before allowing it through; offers better security than static packet filtering; lacks the ability to inspect data at the application layer
-    - **Next-Generation Firewall (NGFW)**: functions as a unified threat management (UTM) device and combines the features of traditional firewalls (like stateful inspection) with additional features such as deep packet inspection, intrusion prevention systems (IPS), and the ability to detect and block threats at the application layer; often incorporates advanced threat detection using techniques such as sandboxing and behavioral analysis; an NFGW inspects traffic at both the application and network layers, providing comprehensive security, including the ability to identify and block sophisticated threats, but is more expensive and resource-intensive
+    - **Next-Generation Firewall (NGFW)**: functions as a unified threat management (UTM) device and combines the features of traditional firewalls (like stateful inspection) with additional features such as deep packet inspection, intrusion prevention systems (IPS), and the ability to detect and block threats at the application layer; often incorporates advanced threat detection using techniques such as sandboxing and behavioral analysis; an NGFW inspects traffic at both the application and network layers, providing comprehensive security, including the ability to identify and block sophisticated threats, but is more expensive and resource-intensive
-    - **Internal Segmentation Firewall (ISFW)**: used within a network to segment internal traffic and control access between different parts of an org; an ISFW monitors and filters traffic between network segments (such as between the finance department and HR), preventing lateral movement of threats within the network; provides internal protection by monitoring east-west traffic, reduces the risk of an insider threat or lateral movement, can enforce micro-segmentation, but can be complex to configure and management
+    - **Internal Segmentation Firewall (ISFW)**: used within a network to segment internal traffic and control access between different parts of an org; an ISFW monitors and filters traffic between network segments (such as between the finance department and HR), preventing lateral movement of threats within the network; provides internal protection by monitoring east-west traffic, reduces the risk of an insider threat or lateral movement, can enforce micro-segmentation, but can be complex to configure and manage

     | **Firewall Type**         | **OSI Layers**           | **Key Features**                                       | **Strengths**                                        | **Weaknesses**                                      |
     |---------------------------|--------------------------|-------------------------------------------------------|-----------------------------------------------------|-----------------------------------------------------|